- Apply to UW

 Energy Innovation Center (formerly ERC, at 1020 Lewis St., scheduled completion September 2012) -- Access to main campus will be between or through Earth Sciences and the Berry Center.
 Lewis Street will remain closed during construction.
 Parking will be limited in areas around construction, including the drive along the west side of Engineering.
 The access from main campus, along the west side of Engineering to Lewis Street, will be closed during this phase of construction.
 The west end of the ramp behind Engineering will be closed.
 Handicapped parking has been relocated to the northwest corner of Lewis and 10th streets, with access through the Berry Center or Earth Sciences Building to main campus.

 There will be minor work on underground utilities throughout the site as weather and perimeter work allow.
 Framing of interior walls will continue, including rough-in of mechanical and electrical systems.
 Exterior wall system framing will continue on all levels, along with a temporary weather enclosure.
 Installation of the exterior enclosure will continue along the south and east, and includes insulation and preparation for the start of masonry.
 There will be construction traffic for delivery of materials throughout the week.
 Expect congestion from deliveries, and take extreme care when walking around trucks waiting in the street.

 A&S Auditorium (Scheduled completion, this month) -- The project focuses on adding wheelchair access from the seating area to the stage.
 Lifts are scheduled to be installed this week.

-The new apartments are in a three-block area south of Willett Drive between
+apartments are in a three-block area south of Willett Drive between Crane and Soule

-Crane and Soule streets.
-Apartment framing, electrical/plumbing rough-ins and
+streets.
+Apartment framing, electrical/plumbing rough-ins and insulation installation

 The UW Physical Plant reports the following activities for the week.
 Please direct questions to the service desk, 766-6225.